 Every successful organization has created a plan to drive positive results.
 While a plan is required to deliver success, many people fail to take the first steps to create one.
 It takes a lot of time to research strategies, write a plan, and execute it in a measurable way that can later be adapted for greater success.

-So what are the steps to creating a successful plan?
+So, what are the steps to creating a successful plan?

 First, do the research!
 It is vital to start with a deep dive into your current status as an organization.
 This series of exercises will reveal a lot about your organization internally, how you see the outside world, and how the outside world sees your company.
-The goal of this process is to think critically about the unmet needs of your clients, whether the clients are distribution partners or end users.
+The goal of this process is to think critically about the unmet needs of your customers, whether the customers are distribution partners or end users.

-After you have acquired this data, it is time to determine the core purpose of your organization to your current and future clients.
+After you have acquired this data, it is time to determine the core purpose of your organization to your current and future customers.
 If someone asked each person in your organization to describe what your company does and stands for, would they have the same answer?
 It is very likely that each person would provide a different generic statement about making great products or having the best quality.
 In order to create a unified response, create a clear and concise Vision or “Purpose” Statement that presents the company’s value proposition effectively.
 Once the Purpose Statement is established it can be used for messaging, branding, and deliverables of product performance.